Screenly/cli/docs/EdgeApps.md

 `index.html` is our entry point.
 It is what the client (i.e., the player) will load.
 This particular file is very simple and just includes some styling and various metadata examples.

+Once you have initiated your Edge App, you can start adding content.
+We make a few assumptions about your Edge App:

+* No files below the current can be references (just like you can't use the `COPY` in a `Dockerfile` outside the current working directory)
+* The following file names are **reserved** by the system:
+  * `screenly.yml` - Reserved for the manifest file.
+  * `screenly.js` - Reserved for on-device usage to interact with the system.

+Other than that, you can develop your Edge App just like you would do with a regular static HTML site.
+You can break out JavaScript, CSS, images, etc., into separate files and include them as you normally would.

+---

 #### Playground Edge Apps

 Getting started with our existing Playground Edge Apps can help ease your introduction to Edge Apps development.
 To test your skills, first clone our Playground GitHub Repository (https://github.com/Screenly/Playground).
 After cloning, navigate to one of the example Playground Edge App folders and execute the following command: